HarshitaVemula/Projects/README.md

 ## exp3.py

-1)Newton raphson was used to optimize betas and lambda at the same time.
+1) Newton raphson was used to optimize betas and lambda at the same time.

-2)bias and variance were calculated using formulas
+2) bias and variance were calculated using formulas

-3)var(e)=var(ytrain)
+3) var(e)=var(ytrain)

 ## exp4.py

-1)Newton raphson was used to compute optimal lambda
+1) Newton raphson was used to compute optimal lambda

-2)bias and variance are calculated using formulas.
+2) bias and variance are calculated using formulas.

-3)var(e)=var(ytrain)
+3) var(e)=var(ytrain)